 Green infrastructure can play a critical role in managing and treating stormwater, which can help the Mullan neighborhood protect its natural resources such as Grant Creek and its quality of life while moving towards meeting Federal standards for stormwater treatment.
 The primary goal of this effort should be reducing the amount of stormwater runoff.
 This represents a shift from mitigation of the negative impacts of land development on stormwater quality to the prevention of it.
 Such a paradigm shift focuses on the protection and restoration of natural resources, including wetlands and floodplains, the use of green infrastructure, and careful site design to reduce the total quantity of stormwater, without necessarily reducing the amount of development.
 It is important to capture stormwater runoff before it reaches waterways, thus reducing overall non-point source pollution.

-GREEN INFRASTRUCTURE AND SMART GROWTH

-It is particularly important to consider smart growth and walkable urbanism when developing stormwater guidelines.
+GREEN INFRASTRUCTURE AND SMART GROWTH It is particularly important to consider smart growth and walkable urbanism when developing stormwater guidelines.
 Low-impact design and green infrastructure should not be implemented at the expense of creating walkable and connected neighborhoods.
 For example, requiring rain gardens in parking lots or in front yards of homes and businesses can actually increase the overall size of parking lots and push homes and businesses further away from the sidewalk.
 See the better solutions in the Green Infrastructure Toolkit.

-GREEN INFRASTRUCTURE IMPLEMENTATION

-Stormwater runoff must be treated for excess sediments, temperature, nutrients, and other pollutants such as VOCs.

-Green infrastructure is crucial to treat stormwater before it is discharged into bodies of water.
-For the most part, the recommended green infrastructure consists of stormwater infiltration through root layers.
-Garden depth should be at a minimum 6" deep, to ensure enough root depth to fully treat stormwater.

-In highly dense areas where on-site storage may not be possible, rain gardens provide a design option to treat stormwater before being discharged into Grant Creek.
+GREEN INFRASTRUCTURE IMPLEMENTATION Green infrastructure is crucial to treat stormwater before it is discharged into bodies of water.
+For the most part, the recommended green infrastructure consists of stormwater infiltration through root layers to reduce nutrients and treat VOCs, as well as the overall slowing down of stormwater to treat temperature and excess sediment.
+RAIN GARDENS & MICRO-STORAGE BIORETENTION PONDS In highly dense areas where on-site storage may not be possible, rain gardens provide a design option to treat stormwater before being discharged into Grant Creek.
 Rain gardens are designed to treat the initial stormwater runoff which is generated from impervious coverage.
 This initial runoff generally has the highest concentration of pollutants and therefore is important to treat as close to the source as possible.
+In area with storm sewer access nearby, or in areas where infiltration is not advised, bioretention ponds should utilize an underdrain to avoid infiltration.
+Likewise, in areas where utilizing infiltration is encouraged, bioretention ponds can infiltrate retained stormwater, so long as stormwater infiltrates within 48 hours.

 The micro-storage ponds may also be considered as rain gardens to treat stormwater.
 For the most part, these ponds should be designed with the same design parameters as rain gardens.
-We recommend in highly dense areas the incorporation of rain gardens with landscape islands to treat stormwater.
+Rain gardens can be incorporated with landscape islands to treat stormwater.